sharkdp/bat/README.md

 ### Via snap package

 There is currently no recommended snap package available.
-Be aware that existing ones might be [buggy](https://github.com/sharkdp/bat/issues/1519).
+Existing packages may be available, but are not officially supported and may contain [issues](https://github.com/sharkdp/bat/issues/1519).

 ### On macOS (or Linux) via Homebrew